richardmleggett/MARTi/docs/source/installation.rst

 For the CARD database, you will need to:

-1. Download Data `from  the CARD website <https://card.mcmaster.ca/download>`_
+1. Download both the CARD Data and CARD Ontology files `from  the CARD website <https://card.mcmaster.ca/download>`_
+2. Extract the contents of each file into a single directory.
-2. Create BLAST databases from the FASTA sequences:
+3. Create a BLAST database from the FASTA sequences:

 ``makeblastdb -in nucleotide_fasta_protein_homolog_model.fasta -dbtype nucl``

-3. Download the ontology separately `from  the CARD website <https://card.mcmaster.ca/download>`_
-4. Place aro.tsv from the ontology in the same directory as the database.